 Integration saves time and helps solve crime

 Integrating the separate CCTV systems has had a noticeable impact.
 According to Mr. Tuckey, requests from the police for footage review, incident tracking, and evidential support have increased significantly because “capabilities have improved so dramatically.”
 On average, around 1,500 incidents are dealt with each quarter and, in the last year alone, the team’s investigations helped police solve five murder cases.

 Mr. Tuckey continued: “One of the most important aspects of the upgraded solution is that it has enabled us to integrate very useful technologies on a single command and control platform – using Synergy to collate and manage data from Tyco surveillance equipment and Vigilant recording is incredibly beneficial to operational efficiency.

 “Incident reviews – particularly those that involve movement detection – are much quicker.
 There have been instances where reviews that would previously have taken several hours have been completed in just minutes.

 “As well as making it easier for us to help the police solve crimes, integrations such as these also help us prevent incidents from escalating as we are able to quickly detect potential issues and work with the police accordingly.”

 The value of audit trails and reports

-Importantly for Islington, monitoring and reviewing efficiencies have not been at the expense of procedural accuracy.
+Importantly for Islington, the monitoring and reviewing efficiencies have not come at the expense of procedural accuracy.